Going postal: Goleta, California, 2006

-Jennifer San Marco, a former postal employee, killed six postal employees before killing herself with a handgun, on the evening of January 30, 2006, at a large postal processing facility in Goleta, California.
+Jennifer San Marco, a former postal employee, shot and killed six postal employees before committing suicide with the same handgun on January 30, 2006, at a large postal processing facility in Goleta, California.
 Police later also identified a seventh victim dead in a condominium complex in Goleta where San Marco once lived.
 According to media reports, the Postal Service had forced San Marco to retire in 2003 because of her worsening mental problems.
 The incident is believed to be the deadliest workplace shooting ever carried out in the United States by a woman.

-Baker City, Oregon, 2006

-Grant Gallaher, a letter carrier in Baker City, Oregon, pleaded guilty to the April 4, 2006 murder of his supervisor.
-He reportedly brought his .357 Magnum revolver to the city post office with the intention of killing his postmaster.
-When he arrived at the parking lot, he reportedly ran over his supervisor several times.
-He then went into the post office looking for his postmaster.
-Not finding him, he went back out to the parking lot and shot his supervisor.
-Gallaher was on a new route for three weeks and had felt pressured by a week-long work-time study and extra time added to his new route.

-Dublin, Ohio, 2017

-On December 23, 2017, postal worker DeShaune Stewart arrived at the Dublin Postal Office naked, then shot and killed his supervisor, Lance Hererra-Dempsey.
-Following the shooting, Stewart made his way to a nearby apartment complex and also killed the Dublin postmaster, Ginger Ballard, by throwing her to the ground where the blunt force trauma caused to her head killed her instantly.
-Stewart had been under investigation by the U.S. Postal Service prior to the incident.
-In September 2019, Stewart was found not guilty of his crimes by reason of insanity.

 Analysis

 In 1998, the United States Congress conducted a joint hearing to review the violence in the U.S. Postal Service.
 In the hearing, it was noted that while the postal service accounted for less than 1% of the full-time civilian labor force, 13% of workplace homicides were committed at postal facilities by current or former employees.

 In 2000, researchers found that the homicide rates at postal facilities were lower than at other workplaces.
 In major industries, the highest rate of 2.1 homicides per 100,000 workers per year was in retail.
 The homicide rate for postal workers was 0.22 per 100,000 versus 0.77 per 100,000 workers in general.
-The common depiction of an employee returning to work for revenge on his boss is over-stated.
+The common depiction of an employee returning to work for revenge on their boss is over-stated.
 More than half of mass workplace shootings are by current employees, and a little under a quarter are by employees who have been at their job for less than a year.